adit-bala/EdSpire/docs/lesson3.md

 * ![width:600px](../img/embedding2.png)

-* Let's plot some more peeople's personality, who would replace Jay if he got hit by a bus
+* Let's plot some more people's personality, who would replace Jay if he got hit by a bus

 * ![width:600px](../img/embedding3.png)